How To Avoid Genetically Modified Foods

 • Vegetable oil and vegetable protein (May be derived from other sources).

-Cotton Cottonseed oil
+Cotton and Cottonseed oil

 4. Download the shopping guide at www.nongmoshoppingguide.com.
 Use it when you write out your shopping list.
 Keep it with you whenever you shop and buy products listed in the Guide.
 Store it inside your reusable shopping bag, put in your coupon holder or check book, or leave it in your car.